FAA, airline investigating how worker got left in cargo hold

 The plane was operated for United by Mesa Airlines, but the bag handler works for a Mesa contractor, G2 Secure Staff, Benson said.

+G2, which is based in Irving, Texas, issued a statement saying that its employee traveled in the cargo hold “on accident” and that it is cooperating with investigations into the incident.

-Neither Phoenix-based Mesa nor G2, which is based in Irving, Texas, responded immediately to phone and email messages.
+Phoenix-based Mesa did not immediately respond to phone and email messages.

-Rob Yingling, a spokesman for the Metropolitan Washington Airports Authority, said that medics met the plane when it arrived Sunday afternoon but determined that the baggage handler did not need treatment.
+Rob Yingling, a spokesman for the Metropolitan Washington Airports Authority, said that medics met the plane when it arrived Sunday afternoon but determined the baggage handler did not need treatment.

 Dulles Airport police conducted a brief investigation.
 Since the man had proper identification as a Charlotte airport employee and was not charged with a crime, he was released, Yingling said.